arXiv/arxiv-docs/help/submit.md

 --------------------------------------------------

-For more information on submission availability, see, our [public availability](/help/availability) page.
+For more information see our [public submission availability page](/help/availability).